Food’s the common theme here!

 In “The Two K’s,” Gneeecey attempts to educate his protégé, mouse-humanoid Gneeezle’s employee Altitude.
 “I’m trynna teach ya ’bout the two K’s—cookin’ an’ cleanin’,” Gneeecey advises the hapless rodent after he nearly burns down the eatery.
 (Gneeecey had slapped some jackass burgers on the grill and ordered Altitude to watch them.
 Watch he did, as they went up in flames.)

 Nicki, working there part-time, expresses alarm that the blobs inside the establishment’s lava lamps seem hyperactive.
-Gneeecey, on his way out, instructs her not to look at them.
+Gneeecey instructs her not to look at them.
 He adds that during Blirg (a season where time runs backward due to Perswayssick County’s dimensional “electronical gravoovitational disruptications”), the lamps may be hungry.
 If so, Gneeecey warns Nicki that she’d better run for her life.

 Two evil alien Markmen, Redheaded Broken-nose Mark and Blond Big Nose Mark show up and intimidate Gneeecey.